runpod/docs/docs/hosting/partner-requirements.md

 ### CPU

 - Minimum of 4 Physical CPU Cores per GPU + 2 for system operations.
-- You should prioritize CPU core clock as fast as possible over more providing more cores.
+- You must prioritize CPU core clock as fast as possible over more providing more cores.
+Base core clock must be above 3.0 GHz.
 - For example, a 24-cores CPU clocking at 5.0 GHz is preferred to a 128-cores CPU clocking at 3.0 GHz for a 4x GPU configuration.
 - Genoa CPU are often a good option for these reasons.
+The F version is preferred, and is needed for AMD Milan systems.

 ### Bus Bandwidth

 - Minimum banwitdh per GPU is PCIe 3.0 x16 for 8 GB | 10 GB | 12 GB | 16 GB GPUs.
 - Minimum banwitdh per GPU is PCIe 4.0 x16 for 20 GB | 24 GB | 32 GB | 40 GB | 48 GB | 80 GB GPUs.
-- PCIe 5.0 x16 is recommended for 80 GB GPUs.
+- Minimum banwitdh per GPU is PCIe 5.0 x16 for Hopper and Blackwell GPUs.

 ### Memory

-- Your RAM should at minimum equals your total VRAM of all GPUs + 12 GB for system operations.
+- Your RAM should at minimum equals between 1.5 times to 2 times your total VRAM of all GPUs + 12 GB for system operations.
+  - 1536 GB+ of RAM recommended for 8x 80 GB VRAM GPU configurations.
-  - 1024 GB+ of RAM recommended for 8x 80 GB VRAM GPU configurations.
+  - 1024 GB+ of RAM recommended for 8x 48 GB VRAM GPU configurations.
   -  512 GB+ of RAM recommended for 8x 24 GB VRAM GPU configurations.
   -  256 GB+ of RAM recommended for 8x 16 GB VRAM GPU configurations.
 - DDR4 minimum.
 DDR5 is recommended.
 - Memory should be ECC compatible.

 ### Storage

 - Absolute minimum of 1 TB+ of NVME space per GPU for each server (excluding the OS drives).
 Recommended storage is 2 TB+ of NVME space per GPU for 24 GB and 48 GB GPU, and is 4 TB+ of NVME space per GPU for 80 GB GPUs.
+  - 32TB+ recommended for 8x 80 GB VRAM GPU configurations.
+  - 16TB+ recommended for 8x 48 GB VRAM GPU configurations.
+  -  8TB+ recommended for all others VRAM configurations.
 - We recommend 2 smaller NVME disk in RAID 1 for the operating system (2x 500 GB or 2x 1 TB is fine).
 - For the data drives, keep one larger NVME unpartitioned and unformatted.
-    If several data drives are provided, you need to create a LVM volume for those.
+  - If several data drives are provided, you need to create a LVM volume for those.
-    For higher number of drives, Raid 10 is the ideal scenario.
+  - For higher number of drives, Raid 10 is the ideal scenario.
-    When installing RunPod, you will have to mention that LVM or Raid volume.
+  - When installing RunPod, you will have to mention that LVM or Raid volume.
 - A read/write speed of 3,000 mbps is required.
   - PCIe 5.0 x4 NVME SSD are an asset for 80 GB and newer 48 GPUs.
 - Ability to deploy network storage clusters if needed.